ai-traders/ide/README.md

 # ide - isolated development environment

-Build/test/release your software in an **isolated, reproducible, well-defined** environment.
+Provides an **isolated, reproducible, well-defined** environment for your project.
-This project is more about **conventions and best practices** than actual code.

 ## Installation
 There are several ways of installing `ide`, **choose one**: